Assistant Professor of Business Law

 Member, The Sedona Conference (Electronic Document Retention & Production - Working Group 1)

 Member, Southern Association of Pre-Law Advisors (SAPLA)

 Member, Southwest Association of Pre-Law Advisors (SWAPLA)

 New York State Bar Association - Member of the House of Delegates (2008-2014; 2015-Present)

-New York State Bar Association - Standing Committee Chair (2018-Present)
+New York State Bar Association - Former Chair, Standing Committee on Communications & Publications (2018-2021)

 New York State Bar Association - Former 9th Judicial District Vice President (2017-2019)